MicrosoftDocs/sql-docs/docs/advanced-analytics/real-time-scoring.md

 	+ Trusted assemblies
 	+ The stored procedure sp_rxPredict
 	+ A new database role, `rxpredict_users`.
-The database administrator can use this role to grant permission to users who will run the real-time scoring functionality.
+The database administrator can use this role to grant permission to users who use the real-time scoring functionality.

 > [!TIP]
 > To disable real-time scoring functionality, open an elevated command prompt, and run the following command: `RegisterRExt.exe /uninstallrts /database:databasename [/instance:name]`